Skip links

 Aligning Content With Search Intent

-When the content matches intent, engagement metrics like time on page will automatically increase, and bounce rates will decrease, which are indicators of long-term SEO success.
+When your content genuinely matches search intent, engagement signals like time on page naturally improve and bounce rates fall — both of which are strong indicators of long-term SEO success.

 Fundamental #2: Topical Authority and Content Depth